varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 ## Iterating over all markdown files

-It can be really useful to process all markdown files when your site is being built.
-A common example is to collect all markdown articles and generate a listing page from them.
+It can be really useful to process all Markdown files when your site is being built.
+A common example is to collect all Markdown articles and generate a listing page from them.

 You can actually do this using pure Gradle code, but it is common enough that Kobweb provides a convenience API, via the `markdown` block's `process` callback.

-You can register a callback that will be triggered at build time with a list of all markdown files in your project.
+You can register a callback that will be triggered at build time with a list of all Markdown files in your project.

 ```kotlin
 kobweb {